grantlouisales/CSE212-Data-Structures/BinarySearchTree.md

 ![Rearranged BST](/Images/RearrangedBST.png)

 Now lets try to find 6 again and how long it takes.
 The amount of nodes checked will be 3 compared to 5.
-Might not seem like aa crazy jump but, lets say this BST had 10,000 nodes and trying to look for the node with the value 9288.
+Might not seem like a crazy jump but, lets say this BST had 10,000 nodes and trying to look for the node with the value 9288.
 If the BST was unbalanced it would take a much longer amount of time to find the value.

 <br>